IanKavaYT/FCPS-Bypasses/README.md

+# We will never stop making these.
+You cannot stop us.
+We will make more and more and more.

 # FCPS-Bypasses
 I bypass FCPS for fun.
 I myself do not use any of these files and games, and these are only for educational purposes only.
 I do not take any fault if you get in trouble because of this.
 # 1v1.LOL